Topics included in this article:

 Mobile App

-While in the mobile app you can find the alarm monitoring section by clicking the three bars in the bottom right-hand corner.
-This will pull up an option to click on alarm monitoring.
-Below is a video on how to view this process and see the Status and Threat cases tab.
+While in the mobile app you can find the alarm monitoring section by clicking the "Menu" button in the bottom right-hand corner, and selecting "Alarm Monitoring" from the list of options.

-Pausing Alarm Monitoring can be done in the Rhombus Console, Mobile App, and Alarm Pad.
-When pausing alerts place choose the alert tied to a specific location you desire to pause alerts for.
+Alarm Monitoring can be paused in the Rhombus Console, Mobile App, and Alarm Pad.
+When pausing alerts, choose the alert tied to the location for which you desire to pause alerts.

 Console

-1. Navigate to the "Locations" tab, selecting the location, and clicking "Pause Alerts" at the top of the page.
+1. Navigate to the "Locations" tab, select the location, and click "Pause Alerts" at the top of the page.

 2. Select how long you want to pause the alerts for, and select confirm.
 This will stop alerts for the entire organization.